hieuvp/learning-python/data-science/pandas-basics/README.md

   - similar in some way to another thing or situation and therefore able to be compared with it
   - tương tự
-  - e.g. the national debt is analogous with private debt.
+  - e.g. the national debt is analogous with private debt
-  - e.g. the two situations are roughly analogous.
+  - e.g. the two situations are roughly analogous

 #### **matrices** `/ˈmeɪtrɪsiːz/`